8.4 Issues and Trends in Film

 With the growth of Internet technology worldwide and the expansion of markets in rapidly developing countries, American films have increasingly found their way into movie theaters and home entertainment systems around the world.
 In the eyes of many people, the problem does not lie with the product the U.S. exports to outside markets, but the export of American culture that comes with that product.
 Just as films of the 1920s helped to shape a standardized, mass culture as moviegoers learned to imitate the dress and behavior of their favorite celebrities, contemporary film now helps to form a mass culture on a global scale, as the youth of foreign nations acquire the American speech, tastes, and attitudes reflected in film (Gienow-Hecht, 2006).

 Staunch critics, feeling helpless to stop the erosion of their national cultures, accuse the United States of cultural imperialism through flashy Hollywood movies and commercialism.
 At the same time, others argue that the worldwide impact of Hollywood films reflects an inevitable part of globalization, a process that erodes national borders, opening the way for a free flow of ideas between cultures (Gienow-Hecht, 2006).
-For instance, provisions in NAFTA specifically exclude cultural industries, including entertainment, from its free trade provisions, protecting its domestic domestic cultural industries from the overwhelming influence of U.S. media.
+For instance, provisions in NAFTA (and its successor, the USMCA) specifically exclude cultural industries, including entertainment, from its free trade provisions, protecting its domestic domestic cultural industries from the overwhelming influence of U.S. media.

 The Economics of Movies